mattischrome/console-blog/content/posts/album-digest-october-2011/index.md

 - Radiohead
 - Eleven
 title: Album Digest, October 2011
-heroImage: ../../assets/images/defaultHero.jpg
-description: "This month we have albums by Bj\xF6rk, Coldplay, M83, and Radiohead"
 ---
 This month we have albums by Björk, Coldplay, M83, and Radiohead.